Visiting London in June: What to Pack, Weather, Events & Things to Do (2023)

 - Go to a London-area beach for a sunbathing session – yes, there are nice beaches near London!

 - Catch a Shakespeare play at the Globe.
-King Lear, Julius Caesar, Much Ado about Nothing, Henry VIII are running throughout the summer.
+King Lear, Julius Caesar, Much Ado about Nothing, and Henry VIII are running throughout the summer.

 - Enjoy classic plays in Regent’s Park Open Air Theatre, a beautiful little theatre hidden away between the trees and flower beds in Regent’s Park.
 The company will be performing Legally Blonde throughout June.